 Montreal and Toronto

 Each year, Montreal and Toronto share hosting the best men’s and women’s players in the world, with both tournaments played at the same time, during the same week.
-In 2019, the WTA will be in Toronto while the ATP will play in Montreal.
+In 2021, the ATP will play in Toronto and the WTA in Montreal.

 Western & Southern Open